sagemath/trac_to_gh/Issue 1108.md

     "user": "https://trac.sagemath.org/admin/accounts/users/mabshoff"
 }
 ```
-Assignee: @williamstein
+Assignee: failure

 From rpw:

 ```
 All my tests so far have shown that devel/sage-main/sage/combinat/ sfa.py fails with a SIGSEGV (both on ppc and Intel, both on 10.5 and
-10.4).
+10.4 [when running the binary from 10.5]).
 Is this a known problem?
 I haven't been able to find any ticket
 about this in the TRAC.
 ```